 Interested in hosting a Practicum Project?
 Let us know!

-- Sept/Oct: Practicum project ideas are submitted to UVM
+- Oct: Practicum project ideas are submitted to UVM

 - Second week of November: Final project proposals are submitted to UVM